-(a) A New Tax System (Goods and Services Tax) Act 1999 (Cwlth); and [s 4]
+(a) A New Tax System (Goods and Services Tax) Act 1999 (Cwlth); and identity card, for part 5A, see section 81.

 (b) the related legislation of the Commonwealth dealing with the imposition of a tax on the supply of goods and services.